mikexl/DataScienceWonderLand/Paper/SQL.md

 ### SQLite
 Not really a server product.
 But if you program for Mac OS X or iOS, I assure you see it million times.
 Very lightweight desktop or embedded database option.

+### Teradata
+It is the best choice for data warehouse as told by every genius and of course you have to be able to print money to have it.
+In that aspect, banks have it, government have it, some.
+And the big wal-mart and netflix.
+If you look for cheap play, there is a free express version.
+Unlike other express, it can handle up to one TB data but not computing power intensive task.
+On that note, a toy for play and on you sandbox.